 Your socks also depend on the type of footwear you choose.
-Hiking boots are often built to accommodate a thick, warmer sock for insulation and protection.
+Hiking boots are often built to accommodate a thicker sock for insulation and protection purposes.
 However, trail running shoes are made with a narrower fit for sensitivity when out on the trails, requiring a well-fitting thinner sock with cushioning in key areas only.

 It’s the same principle for choosing socks based on activities.
-For example, you wouldn’t wear a running sock while out hiking because the cushioning and warmth wouldn’t be enough.
+For example, you wouldn’t wear a running sock while out hiking because the cushioning and warmth wouldn’t be enough to keep you comfortable.

 Likewise, wearing hiking socks while running because the warmth and cushioning would be too excessive for what you need and make for an uncomfortable and sweaty run.
-This could then lead to blisters.
+This could more than likely lead to blisters.

 What causes blisters?

 There are key reasons why a blister can form while walking, and they all come as a result of three factors: heat, moisture and pressure.

 These factors then affect your skin through the friction from your feet moving within your footwear.
 The most obvious reason this can happen is through poorly fitting boots where your feet move within them, rubbing on the heel or toes.

 - Wrinkled socks – this can include the seam.